 Confidentiality

 An Officer or employee of the Credit Union shall not disclose to any person any information regarding any transaction of a Member of the Credit Union except in so far as may be necessary for the proper conduct of the business of the Credit Union, and in keeping with the Statements of Principle and Code of Practice for Approved Persons (APER).
-On appointment, all Officers and employees of the Credit Union shall sign a confidentiality agreement to ensure the confidentiality of all business conducted by the Credit Union.
+On appointment, all Officers and employees of the Credit Union shall sign a confidentiality agreement to ensure the confidentiality of all business conducted by the Credit Union as may be included in either employee or non-executive director contracts.

-The Credit Union shall comply with the Data Protection Act 1998 concerning the protection of data.
+The Credit Union shall comply with the Data Protection Act 2018 concerning the protection of data.